 - Digitally well-connected city with fast internet

-- Welcoming startup
+- Welcoming startup ecosystem

 - Lots of well educated specialists in any field – Hungary is well known in the region for its high level of education.
 Business, technology and medicine are studies where our universities and colleges excel especially.